Version: 2022.3

 The AR provider plug-ins supported by Unity include:

 Use the XR Plug-in Management system to add and enable one or more of these plug-ins.
-See XR Project set up for instructions.
+Refer to XR Project set up for instructions.

 AR Foundation